amolikvivian/Social-Distance-Breach-Detector-OpenCV-DL/README.md

 OpenCV with Python based project using Caffe Deep Learning Framework and Triangle Similarity Theorem to identify Social Distance Breaches.

+## Single Shot MultiBox Detection
+Utilizes SSD Framework to perform Object Detection.
+SSD works on a base network in this case - MobileNet to extract feature maps and fruther applies Convolution Filters to make predictions.

 ## Model
-Caffe Deep Learning Framework (Single Shot Detection) to identify people in frame - SSD_MobileNet.caffemodel For more information on [Caffe](https://github.com/BVLC/caffe)
+Caffe Deep Learning Framework (Single Shot MultiBox Detection) to identify people in frame - SSD_MobileNet.caffemodel.
+For more information on [Caffe](https://github.com/BVLC/caffe)

 ## Distance and Depth